maekala/hr-attrition-modeling/README.md

 ## Next Steps

 - Build stakeholder-friendly visualizations to explain model decisions and risk drivers.
-- Explore SHAP or other model explainability tools.
 - Package and prepare the model for deployment or dashboard integration.